The Bankrate promise

 What is a lapse in insurance?

-A lapse in insurance coverage happens when you neglect to pay your premiums, when your insurer cancels your policy or when you are switching between two policies and there’s a gap before your new policy goes into effect.
-An insurance lapse can be as brief as a day or so, or it might be 30 or 60 days or more.
+A lapse in insurance coverage happens when you neglect to pay your premiums, when your insurer cancels your policy or if you are switching between two policies and cancel your existing cover before your new policy goes into effect.
+An insurance lapse can be as brief as a day or could last longer, depending on your situation.

 Regardless, avoiding a car insurance lapse can save you from countless headaches.
 If you’re involved in a car accident without car insurance, you may be liable for paying damages and medical bills out of pocket.
 You may also incur fines or other penalties, such as the suspension of your driver’s license or increased expenses from your lienholder if your insurance coverage lapses and you have a vehicle.

-If you do not own a car, you may think that you do not need insurance.
-However, keep in mind that car insurance can help you pay for costs associated with a car accident if you drive at all, you should investigate non-owner car insurance to protect you for those times you are behind the wheel.
-This inexpensive option is available from most major insurers and can help you avoid a lapse.
-For example, it may be a good option if you sell one car and want to take your time finding a new one.
+If you do not own a car, you may think you do not need insurance.
+However, keep in mind that car insurance can help you pay for costs associated with a car accident if you drive at all.
+Non-owner car insurance, for instance, helps to protect your finances when you are behind the wheel.
+This inexpensive option is available from many major insurers and can help you avoid a lapse.
+For example, it may be a good option if you sell your car and want to take your time finding a new one.

 How a lapse in coverage affects car insurance rates